WarrenDz/map-circles-and-squares/README.md

 - ASCENDING: The circles within each packed circle will be arranged from the centroid outwards (counter-clockwise) in ascending order of the values of the features.

-- DSCEDNING: The circles within each packed circle will be arranged from the centroid outwards (counter-clockwise) in descending order of the values of the features.
+- DESCENDING: The circles within each packed circle will be arranged from the centroid outwards (counter-clockwise) in descending order of the values of the features.

 - RANDOM: The circles within each packed circle will be randomly arranged from the centroid outwards (counter-clockwise).
 Repeat iteration of the tool will not be identical.